irnutsmurt/openai-discordbot/README.md

 # openai-discordbot #
 simple python3 script to create a discord bot for openai.
-Using davinci 3 uses the gpt3 but not gpt3 turbo.
-Will be eventually updating script to use gpt 3.5 turbo since it uses less money.
+Using gpt3 turbo.
+Will be eventually updating script to use gpt 4 once available

 This script was written entirely using ChatGPT.
 I understand the basics of how this work, but if you're more advanced in Python then you will be able to do a lot more than I can.
 If you have issues, paste the contents of the script into chatgpt, and ask it for help.
 It will be able to provide you a lot of info.